Semrush helps you:

 And look at the language people use to describe what they like and don’t like about the current bars on the market.

-For example, I found tons of awesome copy in this one thread:
+For example, I found tons of awesome copy in this one thread from a few years back:

 Reddit – Copy in comments